How To Teach A Dog To Walk On A Leash!

 - Again, strive to build up sustained eye contact to around 5 seconds.

-- It may help to use a longer 10 foot lead for this, but a standard leash is fine too.
+- It may help to use a longer 10 or 20 foot lead for this, but a standard leash is fine too.

 - As we did indoors in step 1, allow your dog to sniff around and explore for a bit.
 Then, say “Come” as enthusiastically as possible, and reward generously when they return to you.